alexw914/ASVspoof_CM/README.md

 ```
 $ ./download_keys.sh
 ```
-If the network is not very well, you can download on the [website](https://www.asvspoof.org/index2021.html).Put it in keys folder like follows, the ASVspoof2019_LA_eval_asv_scores.txt file is provided in "ASVspoof2019/LA/ASVspoof2019_LA_asv_scores".
+If the network is not very well, you can download on the [website](https://www.asvspoof.org/index2021.html).Put it in keys folder like follows, the ASVspoof2019_LA_eval_asv_scores.txt file is provide in "ASVspoof2019/LA/ASVspoof2019_LA_asv_scores".

         keys
         ├── 2019LA